DiegoVictor/gobarber-api/README.md

 ```

 ### Redis
-Responsible to store data utilized by the rate limit middleware and the application cache.
+Responsible to store data utilized by the rate limit middleware and the application's cache.
 To create a redis container:
 ```
 $ docker run --name gobarber-redis -d -p 6379:6379 redis:alpine
 ```